nanocosmos/docs/docs/nanoplayer/nanoplayer_token_security.md

 ## Token Security for nanoStream H5Live Player

 H5Live Player supports signed URLs with tokens to restrict playback to a specific time or / and domain.
-To use token security, you need a security enabled bintu account in nanoStream Cloud.
+To use token security, you need a security enabled Bintu account in nanoStream Cloud.

 Please [contact us](mailto:support@nanocosmos.de) for further details.

 ## Signing URLs

+### Available Parameters

+- `expires`: Expiration date in seconds as [Unix time format](https://en.wikipedia.org/wiki/Unix_time).
+The token will be only valid until the given expiration date.
+A token is only validated when a stream playback is started or a reconnect happens.
+So if there is no reconnect, the stream playback continues even if the token expires during the playback.
+- `referer`: A domain name.
+Can be used to restrict a token to a specific domain, e.g. `demo.nanocosmos.de`.
+Notice that wildcards (`*`) are currently not supported.
+- `tag`: A tag is just a custom string which will be included into a token.
+It is a customer's responsibility to manage the tags included into the tokens.
+We do not store them anywhere on our side.
+  - Sample use case: track which tokens were generated for a customer ID
+- `Bintu stream name`: The stream name, which is managed by [Bintu](../cloud/bintu_api.md#multi-stream-configuration).
+- `Bintu orga hash`: The hash of your [Bintu](../cloud/bintu_api organization.
+It is possible to generate a token which is valid for all streams of an organization.

 ### Generate a token ...